|Duration||Two academic years|

 Generic competencies are the skills that graduates acquire regardless of the specific course or field of study.
 The generic competencies established by the UPC are capacity for innovation and entrepreneurship, sustainability and social commitment, knowledge of a foreign language (preferably English), teamwork and proper use of information resources.

 - Analyse in depth information requirements for problem solving.

 - Extract hidden information and knowledge from these databases.

 - Implement this knowledge in decision-making support systems and intelligent systems.

 Graduates of this master degree have the opportunity to work in areas in which data are important for acquiring new knowledge and making decisions, such as the high-tech industry, business intelligence services, web analysis and management, banking and finance, public institutions (particularly in the fields of health, transport and governance), academic environments and research, particularly genomic and medical research.

-Webpage updated by the Communications and Promotion Service and the Teaching Area.
+Webpage updated by the Communications Service and the Teaching Area.